 What is Share of Voice?

-PR Daily defines, share of voice as “the percentage of all online content and conversations about your company or brand, compared to those of your competitors.”
+PR Daily defines, share of voice, also known as SOV, as “the percentage of all online content and conversations about your company or brand, compared to those of your competitors.”
 In other words, if you were to round up every article mentioning either your brand or your competitors and create a pie graph, how big of a slice would your brand get?
-That number is your share of voice.
+That number is your SOV.

 You can always measure share of voice manually.
 However, there are a number of tools that help with the process.
 Two that we’ve found helpful include Cision and Trendkite.

 How to Use Share of Voice

 Share of voice can do more than just illustrate how you stack up against your biggest competitors.
 Digging into the data that makes up your SOV can help with planning and goal setting, as well as adjusting outreach mid-campaign and communicating success overall.

 Share of voice can act as a great starting point to set goals for the future.
 Gaining a better understanding of where your brand sits today is essential before considering any change in strategy or tactics.
 This can also illuminate where strengths and weaknesses lie.
 If you’re finding others gain coverage for certain types of announcements or activities that you haven’t communicated externally before, it can help move the needle in the right direction.

 It can also help in planning or adjusting outreach if you see others earning media coverage in areas you have neglected to focus.
 If a competitor has a larger SOV, digging into their coverage can provide direction for new media outlets to target.
 If your competitors are seeing more earned media success than you are, it might also be an indication that your message or outreach strategy needs an adjustment.

 Finally, it can communicate success.
 Tracking and sharing results is essential if you want clients or executives to continue investing money into PR efforts.
 Business leaders, especially those in the B2B and SaaS space, make decisions based on hard data and numbers, so the more you can provide, the better chance you have of prolonging that investment.